Do you remember your first job? Do you remember the thrill of finally earning your own income?

 You know the tax benefits of claiming your child as a dependent.
 These benefits include being able to claim an additional personal exemption per dependent, as well as the child tax credit, the child, and dependent care tax credit, and the earned-income tax credit.
 These are not tax benefits that you will want to give up just because your teen is filing taxes for the first time.

-Since you are claiming your teen as a dependent, he cannot legally claim herself as a dependent.
-This also means that he will have a lower minimum income threshold for filing taxes.
-Rather than the single filer amount of $10,350 in 2017, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for 2017 is $6,300.
-Should your teen earn less than that amount, she owes no taxes.
+Since you are claiming your teen as a dependent, he cannot legally claim himself as a dependent.
+Therefore, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for the 2021 tax year is $12,550 ($12,950 in 2022.)
+Should your teen earn less than that amount, he owes no federal income taxes.

 Withholding and Claiming Cash Earnings

 If your teen is working a traditional job with a paycheck, filing taxes is relatively simple.
-Her employer is responsible for withholding taxes from her paycheck based upon how she filled out her W-4 at the start of his job—if she has any withholding at all.
-According to Bankrate.com:
+Their employer is responsible for withholding taxes from their paycheck based upon how they filled out her W-4 at the start of the job.

 If, however, your teen is earning money by babysitting or mowing lawns or works a job that relies on tips, things get a little more complicated.
 The IRS does not care whether you are on a payroll or are getting paid in cash–either way, you must report your income and pay any applicable taxes.

-If a teen earns more than the threshold amount by babysitting or doing other service jobs that are paid in cash, the teen will owe federal income tax, so it is important for your teen to keep a careful record of his earnings.
+If a teen earns more than the threshold amount by babysitting or doing other service jobs that are paid in cash, the teen will owe federal, and maybe state, income tax, so it is important for your teen to keep a careful record of his earnings.

 If the cash your teen is earning comes from tips and totals $20 or more per calendar month, it is up to the young employee to fill out forms 4070A (Employee’s Daily Record of Tips) and 4070 (Employee’s Report of Tips to Employer) in order to make sure that the correct amount is withheld from his wages.